 Written By: Brandy Miller | February 2, 2017 | No Comments

-Veterans in Berks County and Reading, PA are heroes who have served their country.
-Unfortunately, they often do so at considerable sacrifice to themselves and their families.
-Veterans often face long deployments and may be injured as a result of active duty.
-They may return with serious medical conditions which can affect their employment for years or even a lifetime.
+We want to thank the Veterans in Reading and Berks County for their service.
+We also understand that Veterans’ service too often results in considerable sacrifice to themselves and their families.
+Sacrifices include serious medical conditions which can affect their employment for years or even a lifetime.

-The Department of Veteran Affairs (VA) offers a number of programs and benefits for veterans who have served.
+The Department of Veteran Affairs (VA) offers useful programs and benefits for Veterans.
 Unfortunately, many of these benefits are dependent on medical costs as well as income.
-Trusts can be one way veterans can protect their assets while building their finances and still securing the benefits they are entitled to.
+Trusts can provide a way Veterans can protect their assets, grow their wealth, and still retain their benefits.

-One of the trusts most appropriate for veterans are VAPTs (Veterans Asset Protection Trusts).
-These are irrevocable trusts which allow eligible veterans and their surviving spouses to protect their assets and to enjoy a number of benefits, including:
+VAPTs are irrevocable Trusts.
+VAPTs allow eligible Veterans and their surviving spouses to protect their assets and to enjoy several benefits including:

 - Better quality of life and care.
-By allowing veterans and their surviving spouses to be eligible for VA benefits, VAPTs ensure veterans get medical care when they need it and are able to enjoy a good quality of life.
+By preserving VA benefits for Veterans and their spouses, VAPTs ensure Veterans get medical care when they need it and therefore able to enjoy a better quality of life.

 - Tax benefits.
-Since VAPTs protect a veteran’s assets from being counted as resources, they can also offer tax advantages.
+VAPTs offer tax advantages because they prevent assets from being counted as resources.

 Ensuring VAPTs Offer Protection